TrainAsONE/trainasone-connectiq/README.md

 # trainasone-connectiq
 TrainAsONE Connect IQ app

-This is a prototype TrainAsONE Connect IQ app.
+This is a prototype Connect IQ app to download workouts from the https://trainasone.com AI running coach.
 It is *extremely* barebones.

 Requirements
 - Garmin device or simulator with ConnectIQ 2.x & advanced workouts (see below)